What is your personal approach to education?

 When can pupils join St Ives School?

 There is no set rule as to when pupils can join St Ives.
-We take girls and boys in our pre-Prep from 2 years upwards and girls only from Year 3 onwards.
+We take girls and boys in our pre-Prep from 2 years upwards.
 Many of our children started in our Nursery and have journeyed all the way through; others join us throughout the different year groups depending on their own personal circumstances.
 Everyone is welcome and fully included in their peer group at whatever stage they join us.

 How involved are parents in what goes on at the school?

 Very!
 We operate an 'open door' policy and encourage parents to take an active role in all aspects of the school.
 We have a very strong Parents’ Association and have 'Link Parents' who help bridge the gap between home and school.
 It is important to listen and we are always seeking ways to take the school forward.
 I value the ideas and opinion of all those connected with St Ives.